 If you have any disabling condition that requires special accommodations or attention, please advise us well in advance.
 We will make every effort to accommodate your special needs.

-By registering for this event you understand that the University may take photographs and or videos of event participants and activities.
-You will be required to agree at the time of registration that the University of Wisconsin-Whitewater shall be the owner of and may use such photographs and or videos relating to the promotion of future events.
-I relinquish all rights that I may claim in relation to use of said photographs and/or videos.
+By registering for this event you understand that the University may take photographs and/or videos of event participants and activities.
+You will be required to agree at the time of registration that the University of Wisconsin-Whitewater shall be the owner of and may use such photographs and/or videos relating to the promotion of future events.
+You will relinquish all rights that you may claim in relation to use of said photographs and/or videos.
 Any media shared with the University of Wisconsin-Whitewater on social media or use of its hashtags grants the University use to media for any purpose.